skeswa/conveyr/README.md

         function(
             context,    // Reference that gives this service handler the ability
-                        // to mutate the stores it declared as related action,     // A reference to the action that invoked this service handler payload,    // The data passed in by the action promise     // The promise is how the endpoint reports that its finished ) {
+                        // to mutate the stores it declared as related actionId,   // The id of the action that invoked this service handler payload,    // The data passed in by the action done        // The error-first callback that indicates whether the handled
+                        // was able to execute successfully
+        ) {
             // Submit our request
             Agent.post('/users')
                 .send(payload)
                 .end((err, res) => {
                     if (err) {
-                        promise.reject(err);
+                        done(err);
                     } else if (!res.ok) {
                         // Very standard promise behavior here
-                        promise.reject('Something went wrong :(');
+                        done('Something went wrong :(');
                     } else {
                         // Add our new user to the store using the `update(...)` function.
                         // The update function takes the provided context parameter and a